 The explanation for this opposition is perhaps to be found on the physics Nobel prize web site.
 The six prizes awarded for quantum field theory are all for work that is heavily dependent on renormalization.
 These are as follows:

 For those of you who are swayed by arguments from authority (I like to think that I am not one of them, by the way), one could almost make the case against renormalization on these grounds.
-Backing the view of one Nobel prizewinner (Dirac) against the twelve listed above could be justified by saying that excluding Feynman - who in any case had plenty of doubts about renormalization - Dirac made more impact on physics than the others put together6.
+Backing the view of one Nobel prizewinner (Dirac) against the fourteen listed above could be justified by saying that excluding Feynman - who in any case had plenty of doubts about renormalization - Dirac made more impact on physics than the others put together7.

 Physicists are first and foremost scientists.
 They are not primarily mathematicians and they are not religious zealots (at least not in regard to work).
 The extent to which they are permitted to believe their explanations is the extent to which they are verified in experiments.
 They therefore are entitled to strong faith in quantum mechanics and special relativity, both of which seem to pass all of the multifarious experimental tests thrown at them.
 They are also entitled to believe in vector particles mediating the weak interaction.
 They are entitled to believe in quarks.
 The following however are less certain: general relativity as the theory of gravity and quantum chromodynamics as the theory of the “strong” nuclear force.